An FPGA-based Trigger System with Online Track Recognition in COMET Phase-I: Trigger algorithm

-Fig.~\ref{fig:cottri-coincidence} describes the procedure of the final trigger decision.
+\figurename~\ref{fig:cottri-coincidence} describes the procedure of the final trigger decision by the event classifier, which combines CDC and CTH trigger information.

-The event classifier in the COTTRI system works for generating the CDC trigger.
-The conversion electron leaves hits not in the entire CDC readout area but in a part of this area which is correlated with the CTH-hit positions, such as those shown in Fig.~\ref{fig:cdc-hit-map}.
-An active part of the CDC is defined for each CTH counter to cut background hits efficiently with keeping the conversion-electron hits.
+The conversion electron leaves hits only in a part of the CDC readout area, which is correlated with the CTH-hit positions, as shown in \figurename~\ref{fig:cdc-hit-map}.
+An active part of the CDC is defined for each CTH counter to reject background hits efficiently while keeping the conversion-electron hits.
 When the number of signal-like hits in each active part exceeds a threshold, the CDC trigger is generated for each CTH counter.
-The CTH trigger gives which counters ring after the four-fold coincidence.
+The CTH trigger provides the counter information passing the four-fold coincidence requirement.
 The final trigger decision is performed by taking a coincidence between these CDC and CTH triggers.
-If both the triggers are active, the COMET trigger signal is generated and distributed to the front-end readout electronics of the detectors.